cantokhay/CSharpCamp/README.md

 ---

-## 🌐 Bootcamp 601: NoSQL Databases with MongoDB
+## 🌐 Bootcamp 601: NoSQL and Relational Databases

-### 🌱 Project 12: Working with MongoDB
+### 🌱 Working with MongoDB
-This project explored **MongoDB**, a NoSQL database, for handling unstructured and semi-structured data.
+**MongoDB**, a NoSQL database, for handling unstructured and semi-structured data.
 The project emphasized creating flexible and scalable solutions for modern applications.

 #### Highlights:
 - **NoSQL Design Principles**: Learned to design collections and documents for efficient data storage.
 - **CRUD Operations**: Performed create, read, update, and delete operations using MongoDB's native drivers in C#.
 - **Scalability**: Focused on using MongoDB for applications with large and dynamic datasets.
-- **Aggregation Framework**: Utilized MongoDB’s powerful aggregation framework for advanced data analysis.

 ---

+### 🛢️ PostgreSQL Integration
+**PostgreSQL**, a relational database solution for handling structured data.
+It provided an opportunity to explore the strengths of PostgreSQL in enterprise-grade applications.

+#### Highlights:
+- **Relational Database Management**: Worked with structured data using PostgreSQL.
+- **Advanced SQL Features**: Explored support for JSON, arrays, and window functions in queries.
+- **Database Optimization**: Applied indexing, query tuning, and other optimizations for enhanced performance.

+---

 These projects gave me hands-on experience with foundational, advanced, and modern data access techniques in C#.
-From traditional relational database approaches with EF to lightweight access with Dapper and scalable NoSQL solutions with MongoDB, I’ve built a comprehensive skill set ready for diverse application development.
+From traditional relational database approaches with EF and PostgreSQL to lightweight access with Dapper and scalable NoSQL solutions with MongoDB, I’ve built a comprehensive skill set ready for diverse application development.